mmoran0032/essentials/README.md

 which is a microframework for websites, similar to Django but very lightweight.
 I think if I do more web stuff (online visualization?), then I may go with this instead.
 The ML book I'm going through has a section on it too.

+You also need the Heroku CLI (run
+`wget -O- https://toolbelt.heroku.com/install-ubuntu.sh | sh`) if you want to work with apps through Heroku, which seems like a decent idea...?

 ROOT